neoalienson/dockerfiles/svn-server-sandbox/README.md

   neoalienson/svn-server-sandbox
 ```

+A container with name 'svn-server-sandbox' is created.

-If you want to persist you changes to a local volume on /home/svn
+If you want to persist the repository to a local volume on ~/svn.
+However
+you will need to create the repository and create the structure

 ```
 docker run --name svn-server-sandbox -d -p 3690:3690 \
-  -v /home/svn:/var/opt/svn \
+  -v ~/svn:/var/opt/svn \
   neoalienson/svn-server-sandbox

+docker exec -it svn-server-sandbox \
+    svnadmin create sandbox

+docker exec -it svn-server-sandbox \
+    svn mkdir \
+    file:///var/opt/svn/sandbox/tags \
+    file:///var/opt/svn/sandbox/branches \
+    file:///var/opt/svn/sandbox/trunk \
+    -m 'inital structure'

 ```

+After starting the container, you checkout the 'sandbox' repository with
+`svn co svn://[docker]/sandbox`, or checkout by any svn client with svn URL
+svn://[docker]/sandbox